Hilary Duff: Image and legacy

-Her transition from teenage star to adult actress has been praised by some critics, while her transition is often compared to the less successful transitions of her peers.
+Her transition from teenage star into adulthood was praised by some critics, while her transition is often compared to the less successful transitions of her peers.
+In 2005, Katie Long from the Centre of Parent/Youth Understanding wrote an analysis of Duff and her suitability as an idol for young teens.
+Duff, she wrote, "is not like Britney Spears or Christina Aguilera... yet" but remains "someone that adolescent girls can relate to."
 In 2007, Duff's appearance on the cover of Maxim was accompanied by the declaration that she had gone "from the queen of teen to breakout sex symbol."
-Following this, Duff placed at #23 on the annual Hot 100 Women list compiled by Maxim.
-She has remained on the list ever since in addition to being regularly listed on the annual FHM list of the 100 Sexiest Women (she peaked at No. 8 in 2008).
+Following this, Duff placed at #23 on the annual Hot 100 Women list compiled by Maxim and peaked at No. 8 on the annual FHM list of the 100 Sexiest Women in 2008.
 The Associated Press wrote that this sudden provocativeness was representative of "a clear move [on Duff's part] to put her Lizzie McGuire past behind her", and that more provocative imaging of her would help her singles to garner mainstream radio play: "Ultimately, nature, time and genetics may help Duff in a way Disney, despite all its might, cannot."
 However, despite "the fact that she is grown up," Duff "has managed to maintain her sweet persona," wrote Young Hollywood.

-Following the birth of her son in 2012, Duff said that it took her a year for her to lose her baby weight and that she lost nearly 50 pounds by 2013.
-Duff stated that she revamped her diet and hired a personal trainer.
-Duff's slow but healthy method in shedding off her post-pregnancy weight was praised by health experts and was looked up to by actress Tia Mowry, who cited Duff as her idol in taking up a healthy and safer way to lose the excess weight gained during pregnancy.
-Duff has credited her weight loss success to a balanced lifestyle and the practice of flexible "macro counting" or IIFYM (If It Fits Your Macros) because it makes for allowances in indulgences such as bread and chocolate.

 Social media controversies

-Duff created media attention in Halloween of 2016 due to the costumes she and then boyfriend Jason Walsh wore to a party.
+Duff garnered media attention in Halloween of 2016 due to the costumes she and then boyfriend Jason Walsh wore to a party.
 Duff and Walsh wore a Pilgrim and Native American costume respectively, drawing criticism online with some social media users accusing them of cultural appropriation.
 Following the backlash, both Duff and Walsh posted apology messages on their respective social media accounts.

 In May 2018, Duff uploaded a series of Instagram stories to her account, publicly condemning her New York apartment neighbor.
 She claimed he smoked "cigarettes and weed all night long" and that her "apartment reeks".
 Police later confirmed that an altercation had occurred between the neighbor and Duff's then-boyfriend Matthew Koma.
 Duff's representative issued a statement saying "Hilary and her young son have been subjected to excessive secondhand smoke, late night noise, garbage in the hallways, and an overall hazardous living environment for months now."
-Duff's allegations of her neighbor's irresponsibility were corroborated by other neighbors, including journalist Shelley Ross.
+Duff's allegations of her neighbor's behavior were corroborated by other neighbors, including journalist Shelley Ross.